IrishMarineInstitute/erddap-leaflet-velocity-demo/README.md

     - _parameterUnit_ The units of measure for the parameter
     - _refTime_ The date and time for this parameter and grid combination
 - Data
     - A one-dimensional array of the parameter's data values for this point in time on the grid.
-Data are west-to-east across teh grid, repeating north-to-south down the grid
+Data are west-to-east across the grid, repeating north-to-south down the grid

 ## JavaScript boilerplate

 The following should allow you to build the expected output from any Erddap instance, using a griddap enabled dataset.
+Contains input from @abkfenris

 ```javascript
 const erddapBaseUrl = 'https://erddap.marine.ie';